massile/vulkan-engine/Readme.md

+# Vulkan 3D Engine

 ## Vocabulary

-- **Physical device** : A physical Vulkan-capable hardware device.
+- **Physical device** : A physical Vulkan-capable hardware device (GPU).
 It represents a unique device.
 - **Device** : Refers to a logical representation of the physical device in an application.
+- **Host**: Refers to a representation of the CPU and its associated memory.
 - **Queue**  : An interface between the execution engine and the application.
 Gathers the jobs and dispatches them to the physical device.
 - **Command** : An instruction to do some act.
 - **Command buffer** :  A collection of commands; it records the commands and submits them to the queues.